sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 11th July, 2019
 1. Submitted my first problem on Kaggle and got 75% accuracy!
 Super excited for it.
 There is a lot of scope of improvement and will work on it.
 2. Link to kernel(https://www.kaggle.com/sumanyurosha/kernelf82b9512ac)

+#Day 14:
+13th July, 2019
+1. Working on PATE Analysis to understand it better.
+2. Watched the video, Guest Interview: Privacy at Apple, and got to know how big players like Apple is making sense out of the customer data without impacting the privacy of their customers.
+3. Formed a project group with Sourav Kumar, Labiba and Sabrina to work on Emotion Recognition project.